 Installed capacity, however, is a gross measure of the total capacity of Taipower’s network (including IPPs), and includes power plants that have been idled due to repairs, or maintenance, or other issues.
 The actual amount of capacity that Taipower can access at any given moment, called “spinning reserve,” is much smaller, at some 37GW, according to Taipower’s website.

 The major reason for the drop in the power reserve is the unavailability of several of the nuclear power units.
-Taipower has 5,144MW of installed nuclear power in its system, some 12% of the total.
+Taipower has 5,144MW of installed nuclear power in its system, some 12% of the total, which previously generated 18% of Taiwan’s total power supply.
 But with three of six reactors currently offline for various reasons, nuclear now supplies only 2,845MWh, less than 9% of total generation.
 This past June 10, following the closure of the Jinshan power plant and prior to the restart of Kuosheng reactor-1, nuclear power fell to as low as 3% of Taiwan’s power generation when maintenance problems at the Maanshan plant took one of its reactors offline for weeks.

 Taiwan has three operational nuclear power plants, each with two reactors: Jinshan and Kuosheng, both in New Taipei City in northern Taiwan, and Maanshan in southern Pingtung County.
 Construction of a fourth, at Lungmen, also in New Taipei City, remains unfinished and the project has been officially canceled by the government.